 Despite these positive forecasts, risks and complexities have emerged for logistics companies as they try to balance service and cost.
 One of the main challenges is warehouse space.
 A study from a property consultancy company revealed that the demand for industrial space in the U.K. will exceed supply by 25m sq. ft. by 2020.
 The growing demand from customers is pushing greater demand for distribution centers close to densely-populated areas.

 The challenge of finding warehouse space is also loosely related to another hurdle in the e-commerce logistics market: rising minimum wages across the U.S. An increase of $1 in average hourly wages could add over $1 million in annual costs to a warehouse operation with 500 employees.
 The impact could be greater for e-commerce facilities connected to densely-populated areas, especially during busy holiday shopping seasons.
+Another challenge that looms is the risk of recalls, which can be the ultimate logistical nightmare.

 Meanwhile, competition has also pressured companies to improve their delivery systems not only for customers but also to reduce their losses and cut costs.
 By redesigning supply chains, companies could prevent mismatches between inventory and demand as well as accurately monitor the movement of goods.